Why Are Your Toenails Falling Off? Causes, Treatment & When to See a Podiatrist

 7. Systemic Illness or Medications

-• Don’t pull the nail off – even if it’s hanging, let it separate naturally to reduce the risk of damaging the nail bed.
+• Don’t pull the nail off.
+Even if it’s hanging, let it separate on its own.
+Forcing it can damage the nail bed and delay regrowth.

-• Keep the area clean and dry – use an antiseptic and cover with a bandage to prevent infection.
+• Keep the area clean and dry.
+Apply antiseptic and cover with a bandage.

-• Wear comfortable, roomy shoes – avoid tight footwear that puts pressure on the affected toe.
+• Wear roomy shoes.
+Avoid tight footwear that puts pressure on the affected toe.

-• Trim loose edges carefully – if part of the nail is loose and catching on socks, you can trim it with clean, sterile scissors – but don’t force anything.
+• Trim loose edges with care.
+If part of the nail catches on socks, trim it with clean, sterile scissors — but don’t force anything.

-• You notice signs of infection (redness, warmth, pus)
+• You notice signs of infection — redness, warmth or pus

-• The nail has come off for no apparent reason
+• The nail fell off for no clear reason

-Our podiatrists at ModPod’s Sydney clinics can assess the nail bed, identify the cause, treat any infection, and advise on how to support healthy nail regrowth.
+A podiatrist can assess the nail bed, identify the cause, treat any infection and advise on how to support healthy regrowth.

 Frequently Asked Questions